Project-Herophilus/DataSynthesis/README.md

 licensing model is <a href="https://opensource.org/licenses/Apache-2.0" target="_blank">Apache-2.0</a>.

 # DataSynthesis: Becoming More Familiar
-DataSynthesis consists of four key areas.
+DataSynthesis consists of three core areas.

 ## 1: DataTier
 At the core of DataSynthesis is the data tier that is designed to be extensible and support all the needs for the platform.